Even if you love travel planning (like me), it can sometimes get overwhelming. Here are a few methods to help simplify the process!

 You can change the color and style of your pins for even more organization too.
 You can make your restaurants appear as a fork and knife icon and your hotel(s) a little house if you want to!
-But at the very least, I would suggest making different categories different colors.
+At the very least, I would suggest making your different categories each a different color.

 Adding descriptions helps keep track of details

-Each pin has a place to write a small description, which I usually use to indicate the price of a certain activity.
-Because once I add every activity I’m considering, I can see the location and price of each one and begin narrowing down if necessary.
+Each pin has a place to write a little description, which I usually use to indicate the price of a certain activity.
+Because once I add everything I’m considering, I can see the location and price of each one and begin narrowing down if necessary.

 I can’t express the convenience of having everything laid out on a map, you guys.
 It makes planning so much easier because you can work in categories AND, the best part is that you can access it while you’re on your trip!

 2. Close out of all tabs and start over